- Activate License

 If you are planning to update the location data, then make sure the ID values belong to existing locations.
 Otherwise you either have to leave the wpsl_id field empty in the CSV file, or set the wpsl_id field to unmapped.

-If it’s set to unmapped, then the values from the wpsl_id fields are ignored during the import.
+If it’s set to unmapped, then the values from the wpsl_id fields are ignored during the import and no error will show up.

 500 Internal Server Error